DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

-At the beginning of the year I made myself a promise, I promised that I’d try and think outside of the box a little when it comes to how I dress in 2018.
-You’ll know I pretty much never wear trousers and I don’t get my bare legs out very often either.
-That’s why I’ve been really excited to share this week’s looks with you, because both outfits are something a bit different for me and I picked some pieces to style that are wayyyy outside my comfort zone, what can I say… I love a challenge!
+At the beginning of the year I promised that I’d try and think outside of the box a little when it comes to how I dress.
+I pretty much never wear trousers and I don’t get my bare legs out very often either.
+That’s why I’ve been really stoked to share this week’s looks with you, because both outfits are something a bit different for me and I picked some pieces to style that are way outside my usual comfort zone.

-When I heard that the lovely people at PrettyLittleThing were looking for bloggers to put together some race day / formal event inspired outfits I jumped (no pun intended) at the chance.
-I’ve been keen to try some pieces from the new PLT+ range and I adore their latest California-style, super colourful ‘the sweet life’ product shots as they’re the perfect antidote to this dreary February weather.
+I’ve been keen to try some pieces from PrettyLittleThing’s new PLT+ range and their latest California-style, super colourful ‘the sweet life’ product shots are the perfect antidote to this dreary February weather.

-Seriously though – it’s so dreary up here in the wilds of Dundee at the moment – I’ve done my level best to brighten and lighten these photos up but it’s felt like it’s been permanently dusk up here lately.
+It’s so gloomy up here in the wilds of Dundee at the moment, I’ve done my level best to brighten and lighten these photos up but it’s felt like it’s been permanently dusk up here lately.
 ROLL ON SPRING!

-For the first look I chose this beautiful kimono midi dress* in a cool ice grey and paired it with some matching silver block heeled sandals*.
+For the first look I chose this beautiful kimono midi dress [affiliate link / gifted] in a cool ice grey and paired it with some matching silver block heeled sandals [affiliate link / gifted].
 The neon bag, which is a long time veteran of this blog, was a last minute addition but I really love how it works with the metallic tones of the rest of the look.

-This outfit is something completely different for me because I’m usually not comfortable with going bare legged above the knee, but the split at the front of the dress ensures my knees are front and centre, and very much visible.
-This ‘rule’ about dressing my body is one that I had drummed into me for years, and one that I’m hoping to leave behind me in 2017.
+This outfit is something completely different for me because I’m usually not comfortable with going bare legged above the knee.
+The split at the front of the dress ensures that my knees are front and centre, and very much visible.
+This ‘rule’ about dressing my body is one that I had drummed into me for years, and one that I’m hoping to leave behind me.
 Whilst this is only a small baby-step, I’m happy I made it.

 Fit & Style:

 This kimono dress is so easy to wear, it’s made of a slinky and slightly textured material which feels really nice on.
 The sleeves and top half of the dress are cut generously to be extra floaty, and it has a knotted detail at the front just below a very deep v neckline.
-This dress isn’t quite midi length, as it cuts off just below the knee, and the slit at the front is pretty high – but these front slits are very often a feature of this style of dress and make it easier to walk in.
+This dress isn’t quite midi length, as it cuts off just below the knee, and the slit at the front is pretty high, but these front slits are very often a feature of this style of dress as they make it easier to walk.

-The silver heels are also from PrettyLittleThing, and even though they aren’t ‘wide fit’ they accommodate my E width feet really well making for a comfortable fit.
+The silver heels are also from PrettyLittleThing, and even though they aren’t technically ‘wide fit’ they accommodate my E width feet really well.
 I love the block heel, it gives that bit extra in the stability stakes that I really need – I feel like I’d take a serious tumble if I tried to mooch about in stilettos these days!

-So, here I am staying true to my new year’s resolution to wear more smart trousers with this second outfit which features a – frankly gorgeous – striped co-ord set made up of a wrap top* and wide leg trousers*.
-I have such a thing for co-ords, and I hate that they have a tendency to stop at a size 16 whenever I come across them; so I was incredibly happy to see that PrettyLittleThing have loads of co-ords in their PLT+ range!
+I am staying true to my new year’s resolution to wear more smart trousers with this second outfit which features a striped co-ord set made up of a wrap top [affiliate link / gifted] and wide leg trousers [affiliate link / gifted].
+I have such a thing for co-ords, but I hate that they have a tendency to stop at a size 16 whenever I come across them; so I was incredibly happy to see that PrettyLittleThing have loads of co-ords in their PLT+ range!

 I shy away from wearing trousers 100% of the time so this look is genuinely something completely different for me too.
 I was particularly wary of wide legged ones, as I felt like they’d make me look like I was ‘hiding’ behind them.
 This pair, however, are impossible to hide in – the colours, the print, the style – I feel like I chose a good pair to help me change my mind.